Valve makes it more difficult for devs to manipulate Steam

 How will this help Steam

 This should create a barrier for developers who were taking advantage of Valve’s algorithmic tools.
-Since Steam is so large and Valve doesn’t attempt to pick-and-choose winners, it has focused its curation efforts on programmatic services.
+Since Steam is so large, and Valve doesn’t attempt to pick-and-choose winners, it has focused its curation efforts on programmatic services.
 The idea is to present a customized version of the store for each customer.

 But as with any system, bad actors will find exploits to improve their chances of making money.
 By adding the friction of having to ask Valve directly to change a release date, most studios will likely give up attempting this particular strategy.
 And if a developer does frequently ask to change their date, Valve will likely spot that suspicious behavior.